moa234/Harvard-Six-Staged-Pipelined-Processor/README.md

 * [Contributors](#Contributors)

 # Project Description
-A Harvard six stages pipedline processor that implements fullforwarding, static branch prediction and interrupt handling.
+A Harvard six stages pipelined processor that implements fullforwarding, static branch prediction and interrupt handling.
 A Special Compiler for compiling the instruction set commands to machine code.

 # Final Design